-The main reasons for this issue are the Facebook video autoplay mode, Facebook camera permission settings, and other background apps.
-Some of these options can be changed in the Facebook settings, while others are related to Windows or Android settings.
+The main reasons for this issue are the Facebook video autoplay mode, camera permission settings, and other background apps.
+Some of these options can be changed in the Facebook settings, while others are related to (operating system) Windows or Android settings.

 Spotify can connect with other applications, so both can work in conjunction without any interference.
 But many users get frustrated when they open Facebook, and the song abruptly stops.
 It happens due to Spotify’s terms and conditions of use.
 These terms and conditions state that Spotify will stop working in the background whenever any other music or video is played.

 That is why whenever you open your Facebook account, Spotify stops in the background.
 But no worries; below are the step-by-step tutorials to eliminate and avoid this issue in the future.

 Facebook Video Autoplay is a feature on the Facebook platform that automatically plays videos from a user’s news feed.
 Videos will start playing as soon as a user scrolls to them.
 This feature will show you videos most closely related to the content you want to watch.

 You can disable the Facebook autoplay mode from the Facebook settings.
 To do that, open the Facebook desktop app or web profile.
 You can access the settings for your Facebook account by clicking on your profile picture and then selecting the gear icon that appears.